ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

     > ZMODEM replaced the packet number with the actual location in the file, indicated by a 32-bit number.
 This allowed it to send NAK messages that re-wound the transfer to the point of failure, regardless of how long the file might be.
 This same feature was also used to re-start transfers if they failed or were deliberately interrupted.
 In this case, the receiver would look to see how much data had been previously received and then send a NAK with that location, automatically triggering the sender to start from that point.

-<a id="scenario-1-transferring-a-file-over-serial-from-a-linux-or-other-computer-to-a-custom-bare-metal-or-rtos-based-microcontroller-such-as-arduino-or-stm32"></a>
+<a id="scenario-1-computer-to-bare-metal-or-rtos-based-microcontroller"></a>
-## Scenario 1: transferring a file over serial from a Linux or other computer to a _custom bare-metal or RTOS-based microcontroller_ such as Arduino or STM32
+## Scenario 1: computer to bare-metal or RTOS-based microcontroller

+**Transferring a file over serial from a Linux or other computer to a _custom bare-metal or RTOS-based microcontroller_ such as Arduino or STM32:**

 In other words: the target serial device does NOT have access to the Linux tools such as `cat` or `rz` or `sz` which we will use in the other scenarios below.